Vic-Wells Association

-The Vic-Wells Association (VWA) is an organisation based in London that was founded in 1922 and which supports the work of the Old Vic and Sadler's Wells theatres.
+The Vic-Wells Association (VWA) was founded in 1922 and supports the work of the Old Vic and Sadler's Wells theatres.

 Early history

 The Vic-Wells Association (VWA) was founded as the Old Vic Association during the 1922-3 theatre season.
 Lilian Baylis, who then managed the Old Vic, established the organisation to build relations between audiences and performers at the Old Vic.
 The Old Vic Association ran several events during the year; the annual Twelfth Night Party, on or around 6 January, was particularly popular as was Shakespeare's birthday on or around 23 April.
 The latter usually featured a host of Old Vic performers reciting famous speeches and scenes from Shakespeare.
 However, the Old Vic Association also began building an archive of material associated with the drama, dance and opera performed at the Old Vic.
-The Association published the Old Vic Magazine, first published in October 1919, Baylis persuaded directors, performers, designers, and backstage crew to write short articles on the roles they were playing, singing or dancing; plays they were directing or designing; and reminiscences about previous experiences in the theatre.
+The Association published the Old Vic Magazine, first published in October 1919, and Baylis persuaded directors, performers, designers, and backstage crew to write short articles on the roles they were playing, singing or dancing; plays they were directing or designing; and reminiscences about previous experiences in the theatre.

 In 1931, when Baylis re-opened the Sadler's Wells theatre, the Old Vic Association became the Vic-Wells Association and the magazine was renamed The Vic-Wells Magazine.
 Under this name, the magazine continued publication until the start of the Second World War.
 Leading performers continued to write for the magazine; for example, Robert Helpmann reminisced about touring Australia as a fifteen year old, dancing on the same stage as Anna Pavlova; Ethel Smyth asked 'Is Opera a Wash-Out in England?'.
 Peggy Ashcroft discussed 'My First Repertory Season'.
-The VWA published two full length histories by Edwin Fagg - one of Sadler's Wells theatre and one of the Old Vic.
+The VWA also published two short histories by Edwin Fagg - one of Sadler's Wells theatre and one of the Old Vic.
 The VWA arranged many special interest lectures and in 1983 Ninette de Valois reminisced about how nervous she was when invited by the VWA to give her 'first public address in the rehearsal room at the Old Vic'.